dmaTIO/greenspark-test/README.md

 ###### config\colors.ts and config\images.ts

 Configuration files for colors and images used in the application.
+I prefer keeping these in config file, so I can make changes and swap them out in one place if I have to in the future.

 ###### styles\globals.css

 Global styles for the application.
+Basic styles, not using them for components.